Insights and Updates

 Step 1: Does it require empathy or involve a high-stakes decision?

 If the outcome could affect a relationship, reputation, or trust, the answer should be human.
 Empathy, tone, and professional discretion still outperform algorithms.
-For example, negotiating payment terms during a difficult financial period or resolving a long-standing dispute are best handled by a person.
+Negotiating payment terms during a difficult financial period or resolving a long-standing dispute β€” these belong with a person.

 Examples: